Nepenthes rosea

 Nepenthes rosea is a tropical pitcher plant known only from Krabi Province, Peninsular Thailand, where it grows at 450–520 m above sea level.
+Nepenthes rosea got its name from their pitchers which often have uniformly pink interiors.
+It has been seen growing in sand and humus in varying proportions, on both vertical and flat ground in clearings, scrubland, and open forests.
+Nepenthes rosea was formally described by Marcello Catalano and Trongtham Kruetreepradit in December 2014.
 It is unusual in that it sometimes produces a rosette along the peduncle.
+Nepenthes rosea belongs to the N. thorelii aggregate.